SWEN514-02-2235-Team3/SWEN514-Team3/README.md

   }

-  variable "swen514_repo_fork" {
+  variable "swen514_repo" {
-    description = "Input the github repo url to host the amplify app to (If you're a collaborator of the original repo then you need to create a fork and reference that)" default     = "https://github.com/SWEN514-02-2235-Team3/SWEN514-Team3" // don't need to change this since we're an org now
+    description = "Input the github repo url that Amplify will grab the source code from" default     = "https://github.com/SWEN514-02-2235-Team3/SWEN514-Team3" // don't need to change this since we're an org now
   }